open-dating/od-backend/README.md

 Init envs:

-Create .env and copy all from .env.example with replace ROOT_PATH to you folder with that project and you can replace HOST with you ip or host if you used project for mobile development
+Create .env and copy all from .env.example

 Run: